sciapp/gr/lib/grm/grplot/README.md

 Possible parameters for the polar plot are:

-1. `clip_negative`: When this parameter is set, only positive radii are displayed, otherwise negative will be mirrored
+1. `clip_negative`: If this parameter is set, only positive radii are displayed, otherwise negative will be mirrored

 ### POLAR_HEATMAP

 This plot type converts the data into a polar heatmap.
 A polar heatmap is a heatmap in polar coordinates.

 The expected data is a matrix.
 Each element of the matrix is displayed according to its position inside the matrix.
 These elements are interpreted as values in phi- and theta-direction.
-When not given, theta will be in the range of 0.0 and 3.0 while phi will be in range of 0.0 and 360.0.
+If not given, theta will be in the range of 0.0 and 3.0 while phi will be in range of 0.0 and 360.0.
 Both parameters can be changed with `x_range` for phi and `y_range` for theta.

 Possible parameters for the polar heatmap are: